Benjovengo/SmartLuxury/docs/TechnicalDoc.md

 - If the provided productId does not match any existing product, the function will return `null`.
 - It's important to be aware that the function returns an object with the product details, so the developer should handle it.

+---

+---

+## Goerli Network

+### Introduction to the Goerli Testnet

+The Goerli Network is a test network for Ethereum-based projects.
+It is a public testnet that allows developers to test their contracts and dapps without the need for real Ether.
+Goerli allows developers to test their contracts on a network that is similar to the Ethereum mainnet, providing a more accurate simulation of the mainnet environment.

+One of the advantages of Goerli is that it has a higher block limit than other testnets, which allows for faster and more efficient testing.
+Additionally, it has a higher number of active nodes, which makes it more resistant to network partitions and other issues that can occur on testnets with fewer nodes.

+Overall, the Goerli Network is a valuable tool for Ethereum developers looking to test their projects in a realistic and reliable environment.
+Its high block limit, active nodes and compatibility with the Ethereum mainnet makes it one of the best testnets for Ethereum-based projects.